-Nepal is small country located at south Asia and it is known as a country of Himalaya and popular for its unimaginable scenery and landscape.
-Himalaya trekkers and non- trekkers both are equally fond of the Himalayas and the its geographical structure plus the culture, architecture, temples, shrines, glorious history, peoples, Lakes, Rivers, Jungles and much more.
+Nepal is a small country located in South Asia and it is known as a country of the Himalayas, and popular for its unimaginable scenery and landscape.
+Himalaya trekkers and non- trekkers both are equally fond of the Himalayas and its geographical structure plus the culture, architecture, temples, shrines, glorious history, peoples, Lakes, Rivers, Jungles, and much more.

-There is something about a trek in the Himalaya that brings you back time and again, for the trekkers Nepal is a paradise and for the cultural tourists, Nepal is museum.
-Nepal has population around 30 million and it is unify of Hindu, Buddhism, animist, Muslims, Christians and some others religion.
-Nepal is a mosaic of cultures, ethnic groups and languages as well.
+There is something about a trek in the Himalayas that brings you back time and again, for the trekkers Nepal is a paradise and for the cultural tourists, Nepal is a museum.
+Nepal has a population of around 30 million and it is unified of Hindu, Buddhism, animist, Muslims, Christians, and some others religion.
+Nepal is a mosaic of cultures, ethnic groups, and languages as well.
 It is amazing that in a country of this size there are over 70 different ethnic groups and more than 100 spoken languages.

 Geography of Nepal

-Nepal is located in South Asia between China in the north and India in the south, east and west.
-While the total land area is 147,181 sq. km including water area of the country which is 3,830 sq. km.
+Nepal is located in South Asia between China in the north and India in the south, east, and west.
+While the total land area is 147,181 sq. km including the water area of the country which is 3,830 sq. km.
 The geographical coordinates are 28°00′N 84°00′E. Nepal falls in the temperate zone north.
-Nepal’s ecological zones run east to west about 800 km along its Himalayan axis and150 to 250 km north to south, and are vertically intersected by the river systems.
+Nepal’s ecological zones run east to west about 800 km along its Himalayan axis and150 to 250 km north to south and are vertically intersected by the river systems.

-The country can be divided into three main geographical regions that are Himalayan region, mid hill region and Terai region.
+The country can be divided into three main geographical regions that are the Himalayan region, the mid-hill region, and the Terai region.
 The highest point in the country is Mt.
 Everest (8,848 m) while the lowest point is in the Terai plains of Kechana Kalan in Jhapa (60 m).

 The southern lowland Terai continues to the Bhabar belt covered with the Char Kose Jhadi forests known for rich wildlife.
 Further north, the Siwalik zone (700 – 1,500 m) and the Mahabharat range (1,500 – 2,700 m) give way to the Duns (valleys), such as Trijuga, Sindhuli, Chitwan, Dang and Surkhet.